 The UK, consisting of Great Britain (England, Wales, and Scotland) and Northern Ireland, is an island nation just off the coast of France.
 It lies between the North Atlantic Ocean and the North Sea, and comes within 35 km of the northwest coast of France, from which it is separated by the English Chanel.

-The UK landscape varies, ranging from the Grampion Mountains of Scotland to the lowland fens of England which are at or below sea level in places.
+The UK landscape varies, ranging from the Grampian Mountains of Scotland to the lowland fens of England which are at or below sea level in places.

 The UK is twice the size of New York State.
 England, in the southeast part of the British Isles, is separated from Scotland on the north by the granite Cheviot Hills; from them the Pennine chain of uplands extends south through the center of England, reaching its highest point in the Lake District in the northwest.
 To the west along the border of Wales—a land of steep hills and valleys—are the Cambrian Mountains, while the Cotswolds, a range of hills in Gloucestershire, extend into the surrounding shires.